top of page

 Integrative & Lifestyle Medicine: A Salutogenic Way to Care

-Why this lens (and how I arrived here) The single biggest turning point in my training came during a rotation at Weill Cornell’s pediatric endocrinology service.
-In a center for pediatric obesity, I watched children and families change—not because of one prescription, but because their whole context was addressed: food and sleep, movement and family systems, school and culture, even faith and community .
-When those elements lined up, outcomes were remarkable.
-I decided to d
+The single biggest turning point in my training came during a rotation at Weill Cornell's pediatric endocrinology service.
+In a center for pediatric obesity, I watched children and families change, not because of one prescription, but because their whole context was addressed: food and sleep, movement and family systems, school and culture, even faith and community.
+When those elements lined up, outcomes were remarkable and sustained.
+I decided to dedicate my career to making

 Frankie Gan